If you want to make a donation by any of these credit cards, you can use this page.

 Sign up to get involved / volunteer to help with my re-election bid.
 Thank you for your interest!Become a volunteer

 I am a professional engineer who lives in Oak Bay with his family.
 I work full time in the BC Public Service for Emergency Management BC.

 I earned my engineering degree at the University of Toronto and a Masters in Management Sciences from the University of Waterloo.
-I worked with a number of companies including: Nortel, Bell Canada, Telus, British Telecom, Royal Bank, and various federal and provincial departments and ministries as a professional engineer and management consultant.
+I worked with a number of companies including: Nortel, Bell Canada, Telus, British Telecom, Royal Bank, and various federal and provincial departments and ministries as a project manager, professional engineer, and management consultant.

 My wife and I purchased our first home in south Oak Bay while expecting our first child.
 Later, while at home with our second child, I was able to complete two major renovations that included digging below the existing basement.
 It was then I recalled my renovators complaining about “building rules in Oak Bay being too strict”.
 I didn't mind.
 I saw these rules as necessary protections for the overall benefit of the community.